webgig/email-service/README.md

 Production `yarn start` , runs the build as well

-Integration test contains a real test to test the api.
-Change describe.skip() to describe() to test.

 ### Environment Variables
+- .env file
+- export can be used locally
-- Uses dotenv to load .env file, alternatively use export.
+- dotenv has been configured to load .env file.

 ````
    SENDGRID_API_KEY = ""